 Why was the program created?

-In light of declining honey bee populations worldwide, representatives of Arkansas’ agricultural producers and beekeepers have develop a set of standard practices to encourage cooperation and communication between growers, pesticide applicators, and beekeepers.
+In light of declining honey bee populations worldwide, representatives of Arkansas’ agricultural producers and beekeepers have developed a set of standard practices to encourage cooperation and communication between growers, pesticide applicators, and beekeepers.

 Many beekeepers are also multi-generational farm families.
 Their livestock may be small, but their honey bees play a vital role in our food production.
 Bee pollination improves the yield and quality of farm products, and adds billions of dollars to the U.S. economy.

 Arkansas honey bee hives may be trucked to many other places to provide pollination for important crops.
 These same bee colonies rely on our state’s vast agricultural landscape to maintain them while not on the move.
 While some of our state’s crops may not rely on bee pollination, cooperation between Arkansas growers and beekeepers helps to keep food on the table for all Americans.

 Farmers and beekeepers are encouraged to foster a strong level of communication beginning with the exchange of basic information: names and phone numbers.

 This voluntary program encourages cooperation and communication between beekeepers and farmers, by considering the careful placement of bee colonies in agricultural areas, and carefully timing applications of necessary pesticides.